Data Sync

 Bidirectional data transfer

-This example is used to demonstrate a scenario where two IoTDBs are dual-active with each other, with the data link shown below:
+This example is used to demonstrate the scenario where two IoTDB act as active-active pairs, with the data link shown in the figure below:

 The detailed statement is as follows: